A CENTURY OF SERVICE

 1917: Syracuse Association of Workers for the Blind was established to provide opportunities for people who were blind to be self-supporting.
 Federal legislation (the National Defense Act and Smith-Hughes Act) made funding available to provide vocational education through designated community agencies.

-During the 1920’s, the agency expanded its mission to provide employment and social opportunities for anyone in the community who was blind or visually impaired.
+1920s: Under the direction of Executive Secretary Bertha McDowell Armstrong, the agency expanded its mission to provide employment and social opportunities for anyone in the community who was blind or visually impaired.
 A wide variety of items such as rugs, mats, wicker work, jigsaw puzzles, and towels were sold at community Christmas bazaars to help support the workshop.

-1938: Syracuse Association of Workers for the Blind establishes a layman's committee composed business and industrial leaders who will endeavor to further the employment of blind and partly blind persons.
-Executive Secretary Bertha Armstrong also recommended that the organization form county auxiliary groups in various communities for the purpose of serving as contacting points between association services and blind persons in places outside of the city.
+1936: Syracuse Association of Workers for the Blind established a layman’s committee composed of business and industrial leaders who will endeavor to further the employment of blind and partly blind persons.
+Ms. Armstrong also recommended that the organization form county auxiliary groups in various communities for the purpose of serving as contacting points between association services and blind persons in places outside of the city.

-1941: Syracuse Association of Workers for the Blind purchased a new home for The Lighthouse at 425 James Street to accommodate more space for workers and for demonstrations and social events.
+1941: Syracuse Association of Workers for the Blind purchased a new home for the Lighthouse at 425 James Street to accommodate more space for workers and for demonstrations and social events.
+The Lighthouse “is truly a beacon for some 450 blind residents of Syracuse and Onondaga county” who receive employment or social aid from the agency.

-1950s: As well as selling workshop items made by the blind, Syracuse Association of Workers for the Blind often offered demonstrations of talking book machines, seeing-eye dogs, instruction in reading and writing of Braille, and advocacy for blind and handicap workers.
+1950s: In addition to selling workshop items made by blind workers, Syracuse Association of Workers for the Blind often offered demonstrations of talking book machines, seeing-eye dogs, instruction in reading and writing of Braille, and advocacy for blind and handicapped workers.

-1965: As the result of changing community attitudes and in response to a study commissioned by the Board of Directors, AURORA’s sheltered workshop was merged with two other sheltered workshops to form Consolidated Industries of Greater Syracuse.
+1965: As the result of changing community attitudes and in response to a study commissioned by the Board of Directors, the Lighthouse’s sheltered workshop was merged with two other workshops to form Consolidated Industries of Greater Syracuse.
 Its social programs were merged into the Salvation Army’s Golden Age Center, as well.

 1979: CNYAHI established its Interpreter Referral Service, named after Marjorie Clere, a pioneering professional interpreter and advocate for the Deaf community, to meet the growing demand for high-level, qualified American Sign Language Interpreters.